 Data attributes

-Data atrributes allow us to specify custom, non-standard values on a DOM node.
+Data attributes allow us to specify custom, non-standard values on a DOM node.
 These are sometimes used for styling or recognising form inputs in JavaScript.
 Another common use case is to apply IDs to components for end-to-end testing.
 In the later case they will be used by a browser-based testing framework like Cypress of Selenium to find a specific component.

 import React from 'react';